sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 <pic of red wire in + pin;>

-5. Use a soldering iron to heat the top-side of the wire.
-Melt a pool of solder onto the wire.
-Once a good-sized pool has formed, stop feeding solder into the pool.
-Then drag and smooth the pool of solder onto
+5. **Key Step:** Use a soldering iron to heat the top-side of the wire.
+Melt a pool of solder onto the wire (**not** onto the soldering iron tip directly).
+Once a medium-sized pool has formed, stop feeding solder into the pool.
+Then drag and smooth the pool of solder onto the top-side of the rest of the exposed wire and the top-side of the corresponding XT60 pin.

-2. Follow this [guide](http://www.mindsensors.com/blog/how-to/tutorial-soldering-xt60-connectors) on creating an XT60 connector cable.
+    **NOTE:** Minimize the time spent applying heat to the pin via the soldering iron.
+Heat applied for too long will dislodge the pin from the casing!

+6. Rotate the helping hands up by ~90&deg; so that the front-side of the wire/pin is now facing up.
+Repeat the key step for this side.

+7. Rotate the helping hands back down by ~90&deg;.
+Then take the wire and XT60 connector out of the alligator clips, roll by 180&deg;, and put back into the alligator clips; this effectively turns the setup outside-in, making the bottom-side (i.e. side in-between the two pins) of the wire/pin face up.
+Repeat the key step for this side.

+8. Rotate the helping hands up by ~90&deg; so that the front-side (i.e. original back-side) is facing up.
+Repeat the key step for this side.

+9. Repeat the previous six steps for the negative (-) pin.

-3. Slide the protective casing through the red and black wires, then attach to XT60 connector (optional).
+10. Slide the protective casing through the red and black wires, then attach to the XT60 connector.

+    **NOTE:** It may help to lightly use a pair of long-nose pliers to attach the XT60 connector.

-4. Strip and tin all wires of the completed XT60 connector cable (if not already done).
+11. Strip and tin all wires of the completed XT60 connector cable (if not already done).
+This effectively amounts to stripping and tinning the other end of the red and black wires.

 ## Checkoff